Intel Ponte Vecchio and Xe HPC Architecture: Built for Big Data

-Intel dropped a ton of new information during its Intel Architecture Day 2021, and you can check out that hub for links to all the other areas, including deep dives into the Alder Lake CPUs, Sapphire Rapids, Arc Alchemist GPU, and more.
+Intel dropped a ton of new information during its Intel Architecture Day 2021, and you can check out our other articles for deep dives into the Alder Lake CPUs, Sapphire Rapids, Arc Alchemist GPU, and more.
 That last one is particularly relevant to what we will discuss here, Intel's Ponte Vecchio and the Xe HPC architecture.
 It's big.
 Scratch that: It's massive, particularly in the maximum configuration that sports eight GPUs all working together.
 The upcoming Aurora supercomputer will be using Sapphire Rapids and Ponte Vecchio in a bid to be the first exascale supercomputer in the U.S., and there's a good reason the Department of Energy opted to go with Intel's upcoming hardware.

 Like the built-for-gaming Xe HPG, the base building block for Xe HPC starts with the Xe-core.
 There are still eight vector engines and eight matrix engines in the Xe-core, but this Xe-core is fundamentally very different from Xe HPG.
 The vector engine uses a 512-bit register (for 64-bit floating point), and the XMX matrix engine has been expanded to 4096-bit chunks of data.
 That's double the potential performance for the vector engine and quadruple the FP16 throughput on the matrix engine.
 L1 cache sizes and load/store bandwidth have similarly increased to feed the engines.